Skip to main content

 The Practice

 Alisa Huffman, MSW.
-JD, and Blair Biser, JD, are licensed to practice law only in the State of North Carolina.
+JD, is licensed to practice law only in the State of North Carolina.
 The materials included on this web site are not intended as legal advice.
 No attorney-client relationship is formed by the use of the information from this site or the links from this site to other servers.

 Contact us